Ed Crewe Home

 The process will consist of a technical assessment task and at least 3 interviews, screening, manager and technical.

-With another for introduction to team mates / office etc. which is unlikely to have any effect on the hiring decision unless you are your potential new manager take an instant personal dislike to each other.
+With another for introduction to team mates / office etc. which is unlikely to have any effect on the hiring decision unless you and your potential new manager take an instant personal dislike to each other.

 The HR screening interview, just checks you are a genuine candidate for the job.